-In addition to compliance with general and sector-specific legislation and its own Articles of Association, Care Property Invest uses the Belgian Corporate Governance Code 2020 (the "Code 2020") as its reference code.
-The Royal Decree of 12 May 2019 stipulated that the Code 2020 is the only applicable code.
-This Code 2020 is available on the website of the Belgian Official Gazette and at www.corporategovernancecommittee. be.
+Care Property Invest NV (hereinafter 'Care Property Invest' or the 'Company') applies, In addition to compliance with general and sector-specific legislation and its own Articles of Association, Care Property Invest uses the Belgian Corporate Governance Code 2020 (the 'Code 2020') as the reference code on corporate governance ('Corporate governance').
+The Royal Decree of 12 May 2019 specifying the corporate governance code to be complied with by listed companies stipulated that the Code 2020 is the only applicable corporate governance code.
+The entire Code 2020 is available on the website of the Belgian Official Gazette and at www. corporategovernancecommittee.be.

-The Board of Directors of Care Property Invest adopted a first version of the Corporate Governance Charter (the "Charter") on 7 December 2005.
+The Board of Directors of the Company adopted a first version of the Corporate Governance Charter (the 'Charter') on 7 December 2005.
 The Charter is updated on a regular basis.
-The Board of Directors approved the latest updated version of this Charter on 14 December 2020.
+The Board of Directors of the Company approved the latest updated version of this Charter on 14 December 2020.

 The Charter sets out the principles, rules and agreements that determine how the Company is managed and controlled and the corporate structure around which the corporate governance of the Company is organised.
-The Board of Directors of Care Property Invest endorses these principles, which are based on transparency and accountability, which enhances the confidence of shareholders and investors in the Company and thus benefits all stakeholders.
-The Charter also includes the rules and code of conduct to prevent market abuse (the "Dealing Code").
+The Board of Directors of the Company endorses these principles, which are based on transparency and accountability, which enhances the confidence of shareholders and investors in the Company and thus benefits all stakeholders.
+The Charter also includes the rules and code of conduct to prevent market abuse (the 'Dealing Code').